syncfusion-content/uwp-docs/uwp/DateTimePicker/Customization.md

 ## AMPMDesignatorComboStyle

-The AMPMDesignatorComboStyle property is used to customize the style of the DateTimeItem containing the AM/PM part of DateTime set in the SfDateTimeCombo control.
+The AMPMDesignatorComboStyle property is used to customize the style of the DateTimeItem containing the AM/PM part of the DateTime set in the SfDateTimeCombo control.

 ![Customization_img8](Customization_images/Customization_img8.png)

-## Item template
+## Item Template

-The Item template property is used to decorate the DateTimeItem drop-down list containing the date or time lists with custom visuals.
+The Item Template property is used to decorate the DateTimeItem drop-down list containing the date or time lists with custom visuals.

 N>  The DataContext of a DateTimeItem drop-down list containing date or time parts is Syncfusion.UI.Xaml.Primitives.DateTimeWrapper.